 Calviri’s approach is based on three key scientific insights and discoveries

-- Errors in RNA synthesis and processing by tumor cells are a much greater source of neoantigens than errors in DNA synthesis
+- Errors in RNA synthesis and processing by tumor cells are a far richer source of neoantigens than errors in DNA synthesis

 - Arrays of frameshift peptides can directly readout an individual’s immune responses to tumor neoantigens